oliks28/DeBeersUITests/README.md

 # DeBeersUITests

-Help us test the De Beers Group website [De Beers Group](https://www.debeersgroup.com/) by writing tests to validate the following:
+Help us test the De Beers Group website [De Beers Group](https://www.debeersgroup.com/) by writing Selenium C# tests to validate the following:

 From the homepage